collabora/WhisperLive/Audio-Transcription-Firefox/README.md

 ## Limitations
 This extension requires an internet connection to stream audio and receive transcriptions.
 The accuracy of the transcriptions may vary depending on the audio quality and the performance of the server-side transcription service.
 The extension may consume additional system resources while running, especially when streaming audio.

+## Note
+The extension relies on a properly running transcription server with multilingual support.
+Please follow the server documentation for setup and configuration.